 Chores for kids are an integral part of growing up and becoming responsible.
 They also show kids that their contribution to the family is valuable, which can help boost self-esteem.
 Household chores also teach kids a sense of responsibility.
 So assign age-appropriate chores for kids to learn how to do them well.

-Here’s a list of age-appropriate chores for kids, for toddlers to teenagers that they can easily accomplish:
+Here’s a list of age-appropriate chores for kids, from toddlers to teenagers, that they can easily accomplish:

 Chores for Toddlers (Ages 1 to 3)

 There’s no such thing as too young to start when it comes to cleaning.
 If you wait until your kids are older, they will be harder to teach and less apt to help around the house.
 So embrace the mess and dive in – you’ll be glad you did!

 SplashLearn inspires lifelong curiosity with its game-based PreK-5 learning program loved by over 40 million children.
 With over 4,000 fun games and activities, it’s the perfect balance of learning and play for your little one.Try for free

 For younger children, make sure that you assign age-appropriate chores that they can complete with minimal supervision.
 As your child gets older, you can adjust the list of tasks for kids by age.
 Here are a few examples of household chores that toddlers can quickly help you with: